puper/nats-delayqueue/README.md

-# a delayqueue sidecar for nats' jetstream(IN DEVELOPING STAGE)
+# a delayqueue sidecar for nats' jetstream

 # usage
 - create delay stream and consumer manually.
 - update config/config.toml
 - go run main.go serve --config=config/config.toml
-- send msg by js
+- send msg as you do before but sent to the delayqueue

 ```
 	msg := &protos.DelayMessage{